Architecture

 }

-Bonus: All decisions can be Raft-logged, making slice scheduling auditable and replayable.
+and evaluated by the scheduler.
+In this sense, all decisions are Raft-logged, making slice scheduling auditable and replayable.

 ---|---|---|